 Here’s my infallible answer that will get you out of any situation where you’re feeling pressured: “I feel called to serve in another way.”
 The vaguely spiritual tone will exonerate you completely.
 Be sure to channel Mother Teresa.

 When your child receives a sign-up for the French class potluck, which one would you rather him put you down for — traditional crème brûlée for 35, or a pack of paper napkins?
 Remember, you will only learn about this assignment the night before he needs to bring it in, or even on the drive to school that morning.
 Napkins are the busy parent's ace in the hole.
 Start telling your kids about your family’s awesome napkin tradition, dating back for centuries.
 Tell them the story of the napkins in preschool, daycare, kindergarten, in utero.
 And for goodness sake, open every sign-up email immediately to snag the napkins’ slot first.

 Bringing donuts for the safety patrol team every Friday morning from September through May?
-Nopenopenopenope.
-Bringing donuts for the singular Teacher Appreciation Breakfast on May 6th?
+Nope-nope-nope-nope.
+Bringing donuts for the singular Teacher Appreciation Breakfast on May 6?
 Hell, yes.

-If your family is involved in a school or organization that has a volunteer instance minimum, get them all out of the way as early as you can.
-You’ll get first dibs on the jobs you like best (see Rule #2) and the beginning of the school year is chock full of volunteer opportunities at events you are already required to attend.
-Which leads us to Rule #5 …
+If your family is involved in a school or organization that has a volunteer-instance minimum, get them all out of the way as early as you can.
+You’ll get first dibs on the jobs you like best (see napkins, above), and the beginning of the school year is chock-full of volunteer opportunities at events you already are required to attend.
+Which leads us to …

 This is the most important rule of all.
 The first person you should consult before volunteering for something is not your PTA president or Sunday school superintendent.
 It’s your kid.
 If he loves it when your family works the baseball team mulch sale or when you talk about your job on Career Day, then that’s the volunteer role you take on.
 Everything else isn’t that important.
 Except the napkins.
 Always get first dibs on napkins.